acumos/acumos-c-client/docs/onboarding-Cpp-guide.rst

 The targeted microservice needs to load the serialized trained model at startup.
 It is completely up to the developer how this is done.
 The example uses protobuf, because it fits in the technology lineup of the whole example.
-To save and load the trained model, the example uses a protobuf definition the can be found in **step2_serialize_model/centroids.proto**:
+To save and load the trained model, the tutorial use a protobuf definition the can be found in **step2_serialize_model/centroids.proto**:

 .. code:: java